freenas/freenas-docs/userguide/services.rst

 Netdata is a real-time performance and monitoring system.
 It displays data as web dashboards.

-Go to :guilabel:`Services --> Netdata` and click the power button to turn on the netdata service.
+Go to :menuselection:`Services --> Netdata` and click the power button to turn on the netdata service.
 The :guilabel:`Power` button changes to green to show the service is running.
 Click :guilabel:`Configure` to view the web dashboard as shown in